jkchiefgmailcom/learntohack/OSCP_guide.md

 -   Netcat - Read and write TCP and UDP Packets

-    -   Download Netcat for Windows (handy for creating reverse shells and transfering files on windows systems):
+    -   Netcat for Windows [https://joncraton.org/blog/46/netcat-for-windows/](https://joncraton.org/blog/46/netcat-for-windows/)
-        [https://joncraton.org/blog/46/netcat-for-windows/](https://joncraton.org/blog/46/netcat-for-windows/)

-    -   Connect to a POP3 mail server
-        `nc -nv $ip 110`

     -   Listen on TCP/UDP port
         `nc -nlvp 4444`

-    -   Connect to a netcat port
+    -   Connect to a  port
         `nc -nv $ip 4444`

     -   Send a file using netcat